-In the United States, about half of our electricity is generated by power plants that burn coal to produce energy.
-Power plants burning other fossil fuels such as natural gas comprise another 18 percent.
+In the United States, about two-thirds of the electricity we use is generated by power plants that fossil fuels to produce energy.

 When fossil fuels are burned in the production of electricity, a variety of gases and fine particles are emitted into the air, contributing to adverse health effects and air pollution.

 Air pollution is a problem for humans, animals, ecosystems and the built environment.
 The average adult breathes 3,000 gallons of air every day.
 Children breathe twice as much per pound of body weight and are, therefore, more susceptible to the effects of air pollution, such as increased asthma rates and serious respiratory problems.

 Air pollutants can remain airborne for long periods of time and can be carried by winds for hundreds of miles.